🛠️

 Relationship between manual stacking transactions and the running signer

-This section describes the various transactions that signers need to make in order to be registered as a signer for a certain reward cycle.
+This section describes the various transactions that signer entities need to make in order to be registered as a signer for a certain reward cycle.
 The order of operations between the automated signer and the stacking transactions that need to be done “manually” is important for ensuring that a signer is fully set up for a certain reward cycle.

 Prerequisite: ensure the signer is hosted and running